-The first cause is changes in capital expenditures.
+The first causes changes in capital expenditures.
 When the economy is strong, businesses have expectations of sales growth; they invest heavily in capital goods.
 After a while, businesses may decide that they have expanded to their limit, so they begin to pull back on their capital investments and cause an eventual recession.

 The second cause of the business cycle is inventory adjustments.
 At the first sign of an economy reaching its peak, there are some businesses that cut back their inventories and then build them back up again at the first sign of a trough.
 Either action causes the real GDP to fluctuate.
 Innovation and imitation are the third causes of the business cycle.
 Innovations include new products, new inventions, or a new way of performing a task.
-When a business innovates, it often gains an edge on its competitors because its costs decrease or its sales increase.
+When a business innovates, it often gains an edge over its competitors because its costs decrease or its sales increase.
 Whatever the case, profits increase and the business grows.
-If other business in the same industry want to keep up, they then copy what the innovator has done (imitation) or they come up with something better.
+If other businesses in the same industry want to keep up, they then copy what the innovator has done (imitation) or they come up with something better.
 Imitation companies usually invest heavily and an investment boom follows.
 Once the innovation spreads to another industry, the situation changes.
 Further investments are unnecessary and economic activity may slow.

-The fifth and final cause of the business cycle if external shocks.
+The fifth and final cause of the business cycle is external shocks.
 Shocks such as increases in oil prices, wars, and international conflict, have the potential to either drive the economy up, or drive it down.
 The economy may benefit when a new supply of natural resources is discovered.
 Such was the case with Great Britain in the 1970's when an oil field was discovered off its coast in the North Sea.
 The British economy of course profited seeing that world oil prices were at an all time high, but the high prices hurt the United States at the same time.

 Business Cycle Basics